 - Download our Cape Town Schools Guide

-- Purchase the complete Expat Arrivals Cape Town Guide (PDF)
+- Download our Moving to Cape Town Guide (PDF)

-Expats will have a multitude of options when it comes to both public and private healthcare in Cape Town.
-However, with government hospitals being largely understaffed and underfunded, most expats use Cape Town's private healthcare facilities.
+You will have a multitude of options when it comes to both public and private healthcare in Cape Town.
+That said, government hospitals are largely understaffed and underfunded, so most expats use Cape Town's private healthcare facilities.

 Below is a list of recommended hospitals in Cape Town.